topquark22/morseR24/README.md

 ## CE and CSN pins

 If using an external radio, wire CE to pin 10 and CSN to pin 9.
-This project supports integrated boards and that's what they use.
+This sketch supports integrated boards and that's what they use.

 ## Circuit considerations